Download the Explore Bay of Plenty APP

 ŌMOKOROA TO TAURANGA

-Explore the growing seaside town of Ōmokoroa, Te Puna estuary, the Plummers Point peninsula, and Wairoa River.
+Explore the growing seaside town of Ōmokoroa, along with Te Puna estuary, the Plummers Point peninsula, and Wairoa River.

-You'll find a different, scenic view around every corner and it’s worth checking which cafés you might want to detour to and stop at along the way.
+It’s worth checking beforehand which cafés you might want to detour to and stop at along the way.

 Cyclists can also connect to the Bethlehem Reserves trails via the specially designed cycle lane that's next to the highway on the Tauranga side of Wairoa River.